matteo-pacini/RadioGoGo/README.md

 - Sleek and intuitive TUI that's a joy to navigate.
 - Search, browse, and play radio stations from a vast global database.
 - Enjoy cross-platform compatibility, because radio waves know no bounds.
-- Integrated playback using either `ffplay` or `mpv`.
-Customize your playback preference in the configuration.
+- Integrated playback using `ffplay`.

 ## 📋 Upcoming Features